The following article gives some information about eye and eyesight trouble.

 Chervil comes from a Greek word meaning 'leaf of rejoicing'.
 This herb enjoys a fine reputation for treating eye disorders, including severe inflammation of the deeper structures of the eye, detached retina and cataract.
 When combined with eyebright the results can be quite astonishing.

-to boost your immune system
+Use Echinacea, Astragalus and Ginseng to boost your immune system

 Some other natural eye treatment

-Marigold takes it botanical name from calend, Latin for the first day of every month, to emphasise its long flowering period.
+Marigold takes it botanical name from "calend", which is Latin for the first day of every month, to emphasise its long flowering period.
 An infusion of the flowers is a soothing eyewash for sore, irritated eyes.
 The versatile marigold also has useful cosmetic properties.
 A strong infusion of the petals makes a healing and toning skin lotion for blemished skins, or a softening hair rinse that brings out red highlights in brown or reddish-brown hair.